Spartanzhao/Annoroad-OMIC-Viz/README.md

 -b2: right extension, if st is 3000000 ed is 5000000, b1 is 1000000,b2 is 1500000 then we will show the area of from 2000000bp to 6500000bp of this chromosome.

+more detailed example is in test folder of this repository